 Walmart has rolled out two services in some cities that can save shoppers a lot of valuable time: grocery pickup and grocery delivery.

-Customers who choose to pick up their groceries can now order items online and then pick them up at select stores in their areas.
+Customers who choose to pick up their groceries can now order items online and then pick them up at select stores in their area.
 You can even select a time for your pickup, and an associate will load the groceries into your car.
-And it's all free.
+And, it’s all free.

 Grocery delivery is not free — you will be charged a fee that varies depending on the time slot you book for delivery.
 But it will still save you valuable time.

-These services are not available in all markets.
-So, call your local Walmart or check on the retailer's website to make sure the service is available in your area.
+The grocery services are not available in all markets.
+Call your local Walmart or check the retailer’s website to make sure the service is available in your area.